-The OpenFlow channel is usually instantiated as a single network connection, using TLS or plain TCP (see 6.3.3).
-The OpenFlow channel may be composed of multiple network connections to exploit parallelism (see 6.3.5).
-The OpenFlow switch always initiates connections to an OpenFlow controller (see 6.3.1).
+The OpenFlow channel is usually instantiated as a single network connection between the switch and the controller, using TLS or plain TCP (see 6.3.3).
+Alternatively, the OpenFlow channel may be composed of multiple network connections to exploit parallelism (see 6.3.5).
+The OpenFlow switch must be able to create an OpenFlow channel by initiating a connection to an OpenFlow controller (see 6.3.1).
+Some switch implementations may optionally allow an OpenFlow controller to connect to the OpenFlow switch, in this case the switch usually should restrict itself to secured connections (see 6.3.3) to prevent unauthorised connections.